This is a guest post by author, Ayelet Waldman:

 We all know how good fish is for our children, how the Omega III fatty acids in fish oils are crucial for the development of their brains.
 And yet, the mercury in fish is toxic to their cognitive development.
 How are we as parents to resolve this dilemma?
 How do we keep them both healthy, and safe?

-The most important thing we as mothers can do to protect our children is to demand action from our government.
+The most important thing we as mothers can do to protect our children is to demand action from the administration and our government.
 We have EPA regulations.
-It’s time to enforce them.
-And yet, what is Congress poised to do?
+It’s time to protect them.
+And yet, what is Trump’s EPA poised to do?
 The very opposite.
-The Senate will soon vote on the TRAIN Act of 2011, an act designed to cripple the Clean Air Act regulations that could protect our children.
 That’s right.
-Your representatives are about to decide whether they want to keep poisoning your children.
+Under the leadership of acting head, Andrew Wheeler, EPA has launched an attack on the Mercury and Air Toxics Standards, indicating that they are okay with poisoning your children.
 What are you going to do about it?

 Ayelet Waldman is mother of Sophie, Zeke, Rosie and Abe.
 She is the author of The New York Times bestseller, Bad Mother: A Chronicle of Maternal Crimes, Minor Calamities and Occasional Moments of Grace.
 Her personal essays have been published in The New York Times, Vogue, The Washington Post and The Wall Street Journal.
 She has also made radio appearances on All Things Considered and The California Report.
 Before taking up the pen, Ayelet clerked for a federal judge and became a public defender in Los Angeles, California.
 She served as an adjunct professor at the Boalt Hall School of Law at the University of California at Berkeley.
 She is a graduate of the Wesleyan University and obtained her JD from Harvard Law School.